iossifovlab/snakeobjects/documentation/tutorial.rst

 father, and a child and we were asked to examine the quality of the data and to identify the *de novo* substitutions in the 100 children.
-A *de novo* substitution is a nucleotide at a given position in a child that is not present in her parents.
+A *de novo* substitution is a nucleotide at a given position in a child that is not present in his/her parents.

 Setup
 =====

 ``snakeobjects`` and this tutorial are tested and work well on Linux; they don't work on Windows.
-So we assume that you will work on a Linux on Mac.
+We assume that you will work on a Linux or Mac.
 In addition, we assume that you have a conda or miniconda installed (`Conda Installation
 <https://docs.conda.io/projects/conda/en/latest/user-guide/install>`_).
-Everything else needed to follow this tutorial is inclucded in the :download:`snakeobjectsTutorial.tgz <./snakeobjectsTutorial.tgz>`.
+Everything else needed to follow this tutorial is included in the :download:`snakeobjectsTutorial.tgz <./snakeobjectsTutorial.tgz>`.
 When you download and extract (``tar xzf snakeobjectsTutorial.tgz``) the file, you will get a directory called ``snakeobjectsTutorial``.
 In the examples that follow we